mariusurbelis/alex-jones-soundboard/README.md

-Android Soundboard App Template
+Android Soundboard With Alex Jones Sounds
 ================
-A simple soundboard app template.
+This can be used as a template.

 To get it working you need to add your sounds to the ```res/raw``` folder.
 The buttons will be generated automatically.
 Titles that appear on the buttons are taken from the file name.
 Thus, sound clips should be named the way you want it to be displayed.
 However, file names should not contain apostrophes, commas, etc. These can be added in later by using the dictionary in ```SoundStore.java```